CEGRcode/2024_Li_GRN_inference/Protein_protein_interaction_network/README.md

 ### Notes
 - Scripts must be executed in the specified order.
-- The two pipelines differ in how binding sites are defined (motif-restricted vs. all sites).
+- The two pipelines differ in how binding sites are defined (motif-based vs. all bound locations).
 - This workflow is computationally intensive and may require parallel computing (e.g., HPC clusters).

 ## Dependencies